Wil Myers Player Props: Reds vs. Phillies

 Wil Myers At The Plate

-- Myers has gotten a hit in seven of 12 games this season (58.3%), with multiple hits twice.
+- This year, Myers has totaled at least one hit in eight of 13 games (61.5%), and had multiple hits twice.

-- He has not hit a long ball in his 12 games this season.
+- In 13 games played this year, he has not hit a home run.

-- Myers has driven in a run in three games this year (25.0%), including one multiple-RBI game.
+- Myers has driven in a run in three games this season (23.1%), including one multiple-RBI game.

-- He has scored in four of 12 games so far this year.
+- He has scored a run in four of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.